xsymmetry9/cv-maker/README.md

 Things to work on:
 1. Information
     - Create a nav bar at the top
-    - Add a save button that will save it to the system
+    x Add a save button that will save it to the system
     - Add a place where you can upload a picture
 2. Style
     x Be able to change fonts